See Rye in Action

 Step 3: Create a Checkout Intent

-To initiate a new checkout, send a POST request to /api/v1/checkout-intents with the product URL and buyer identity.
+Send a POST request to /api/v1/checkout-intents with the product URL and buyer identity.

 curl --request POST \